 During the year ended December 31, 2020, the Organization obtained a loan from the Small Business Administration ("SBA") in the amount of \$28,800 through the Paycheck Protection Program ("PPP").
+During the year ended December 31, 2021, the Organization received an additional PPP loan of \$30,540.

-Terms of the loan indicate that if certain conditions are met, which include maintaining average work forces during periods subsequent to receipt of the loan funds that are greater than predetermined historical periods, that the loan, or a portion thereof, will be forgiven.
-Portions that are not forgiven will be payable over a two-year period, with a ten-month deferral of payments and interest will accrue at 0.98%.
+Terms of both loans indicated that if certain conditions were met, which included maintaining average work forces during periods subsequent to receipt of the loan funds that were greater than pre-determined historical periods, that the loan, or a portion thereof, would be forgiven.
+Portions that were not forgiven would be payable over a five-year period, with a ten-month deferral of payments and interest would accrue at 1%.

-The Organization treats the PPP proceeds as a loan payable in accordance with FASB ASC 470.
-Under this treatment, the proceeds from the loan will remain as a liability until either the loan is forgiven by the SBA, or the Organization pays it off.
+The Organization is treating the Paycheck Protection Program proceeds as a loan payable in accordance with FASB ASC 470.
+Under this treatment, the proceeds from the loans will remain a liability until either the loan is forgiven by the SBA, or the Organization pays it off.
+During the year ended December 31, 2021, the Organization was granted full forgiveness of the first PPP loan of \$28,800 and this is recognized as revenue on the statement of activities.